IshmaelRogers/Localization/KalmanFilter/Readme.md

 # Kalman Filters

  ### Background
 The Kalman filter is an estimation algorithm that is used widely in controls.
 It works by estimating the value of a variable in real time as the variable is being collected by a sensor.
 This variable can be position or velocity of the robot.
-The Kalman Filter can take data with a lot of uncertainty or noise in the measurements and provide an accurate estimate of the real value; very quickly
+The Kalman Filter can take data with a lot of uncertainty or noise in the measurements and provide an accurate estimate of the real value very quickly

   ### Applications

-This algorithm is used to estimate the state of the system when the measurements are noisey

    * Position tracking for a mobile robot
    * Feature tracking

-  # Variations
+  ### Variations

   Kalman Filter - applied to linear systems